oitowl7/endless-typescript/README.md

 # SingleStone Endless Front End React App

 This project is a React single page showing the representation of a fictional website called Endless which does something with video games.
 It was created using react hooks and vanilla css and designed to be responsive to all page sizes larger than 320 pixels wide.
 It is getting it's "step" data from a node.js API deployed on Heroku using Google Clouds built in MYSQL databases.
 This app only uses the standard get request however full CRUD capability has been created in the API.
 The github for that API is at [`https://github.com/oitowl7/endless-api`](https://github.com/oitowl7/endless-api).
 Due to the API being hosted on a Heroku page, there will occasionally be 1 long loading cycle while Heroku redeploys the site from hibernation.
-This app has not been optimized to use a different number of "how-to steps" than any multiple of 4 due to time constraints.

 ## Installation and Usage:
 * Clone the existing repository
 * Run `npm install`
 * Run `npm start` once everything installs to run locally
 * To use the storybook instance, run `npm run storybook` to fire up the storybook instance locally.
+Storybook is a very nice tool both for developers and non-developers that is being utilized very minimally in this project as this is a primarily static site with very few potential props to pass.

 ## Deployment
 This project is deployed using Github Pages.
 In order to deploy changes, there are only a couple of steps.